 The Associate of Applied Science degree in Computer Information and Communications Technology-Network Administration focuses on the computerized technologies that are critical to business and industry both today and tomorrow.
 This program provides students with the ability to administer a variety of computer networks.
 Graduates will have an understanding of network operating systems, PC connectivity, network resources, network utilities, and network administration.
-In addition to an understanding of networks, students will also obtain comprehensive training in the administration of specific operating systems including NOVELL's NetWare, numerous Microsoft network operating systems, and other network operating systems.
+In addition to an understanding of networks, students will also obtain comprehensive training in the administration of specific operating systems including Linux, numerous Microsoft network operating systems, and other network utilities.